-An individual falling within the "Conditional" category for Developmental Specialist services through AEIS (i.e., other than Early Childhood Special Education, Teacher of the Visually Impaired or Teacher of the Hearing Impaired) who requests a waiver from the Developmental Specialist Certification/Mentorship must submit the following records to be reviewed by the Personnel Review Committee:
+An individual falling within the "Conditional" category for Developmental Specialist services through AEIS who requests an exemption from the Developmental Specialist Certification/Mentorship must submit the following documents to be reviewed by the Personnel Review Committee:

 - a.
-Early Intervention Experience Form (located in Appendix C)

-- b.
-Resume or Vita

-- c.
-Official college transcript
+Early Intervention Experience Form (located in Appendix C) - b.
+Resume or Vita - c.
+Official college transcript - d.
+And other supporting documentation if applicable